 You can find accommodation to suit all types of budgets in Cairns North, due to the quieter location there are fewer backpacker options, but there is still a wide range of low to high-end accommodation.

-Best Places to Stay Near Cairns North:
+Best Places to Stay Near Cairns North for first-timers:

-Tropic Towers Apartments Featuring a private balcony with lovely garden views, Tropic Towers Apartments are just 5 minutes’ walk from Cairns Esplanade.
+mid-range ($$): Tropic Towers Apartments Featuring a private balcony with lovely garden views, Tropic Towers Apartments are just 5 minutes’ walk from Cairns Esplanade.
 The property features an outdoor pool and a barbecue area set in landscaped tropical gardens.

-🔍FIND BEST HOTELS IN CAIRNS NORTH5.
-Trinity Beach, where to stay in Cairns with a family
+Trinity Beach, best place to stay in Cairns with a family

 Trinity Beach along with Cairns Esplanade and Cairns CBD is some of the best places to stay in Cairns with a family because it is only a short drive from Cairns and it offers beatiful sandy beaches safe for kid for swimming.